-There are several good reasons to have a reliable system of preventive maintenance in place at your facility — costly emergency repairs, production downtime and worker safety to name a few.
-The goal of preventative maintenance is to help you identify component weaknesses before failure and loss of production.
+There are several good reasons to have a reliable system of preventive maintenance in place at your facility — costly emergency repairs, production downtime, and worker safety, just to name a few.
+Hydraulic system preventative maintenance aims to help you identify component weaknesses before failure and loss of production.

-- Efficient production because equipment is in good operating condition at all times.
+- Production Efficiency: Equipment is in good operating condition at all times.

-- Better use of in-shop maintenance personnel since there’s less emergency work and more scheduled work.
+- Labor Efficiency: Better use of in-shop maintenance personnel since there’s less emergency work and more scheduled work.

-- Improved control of spare parts inventory, and reduced parts usage.
+- Parts Inventory Control: Improved spare parts inventory control and reduced parts usage.

 - Maintaining a safe work environment.

-- Regularly scheduled inspections conducted when equipment is shut down and hoses are not pressurized.
+- Regularly scheduling inspections, which should be conducted when equipment is shut down and hoses are not pressurized.

 - Troubleshooting (identifying problems and solutions).

-Ready to take the first steps towards creating a hydraulic preventive maintenance program in your facility?
-Contact IRPG Hose Product Manager, Jason Stone today!
+Ready to take the first steps toward creating a hydraulic preventive maintenance program in your facility?
+Contact our Industrial Rubber Services Manager, Jason Stone, today!